zhangyuxiaot1314/learnget/learngit/readme.txt

-git is a version coontrol system. git is free software
+git is a distributed version coontrol system. git is free software distributed under the gpl.